-- Only Forest Projects with less than 10,000 hectares included in Activity Areas may enroll in an Aggregate12.
-No Forest Owner may enroll more than 10,000 hectares in Aggregates (single or multiple), based on the number of hectares included in the Forest Project's Activity Areas.13. - Each Forest Project must register with the Reserve individually. - Project Implementation Agreements (see Section 6) must be signed by each individual Forest Owner with the Reserve; Buffer Pool contributions are determined and required for each Forest Project.
+- Only Forest Projects with less than 10,000 hectares included in Activity Areas may enroll in an Aggregate.
+No Forest Owner may enroll more than 10,000 hectares in Aggregates, based on the number of hectares included in the Forest Project's Activity Areas. - Each Forest Project must register with the Reserve individually. - Project Implementation Agreements (see Section 6) must be signed by each individual Forest Owner with the Reserve; Buffer Pool contributions are determined and required for each Forest Project.
 Liability for reversals lies with each individual Forest Owner.